ausaccessfed/dev-portal/docs/_pages/index.markdown

 ## Overview

 There are a number of ways to connect your service to the federation technically.
-This site provides the documentation on how to connect your service to the AAF.
+This site provides documentation and tutorials on how to connect your service to the AAF.

 The AAF provides two Federations, a Test Federation and a Production Federation.

-### Test Federation
+>### Test Federation
+>

-The test federation is open to anyone and there is no cost involved.
+>The test federation is open to anyone and there is no cost involved.
 Anyone can use the test environment for developing and testing their integrations.
+The enclosed tutorials are based on using the test environment.
+>

-### Production Federation
+>### Production Federation
+>

-To participate in the production federation you must subscribe to the federation.
+>To participate in the production federation you must subscribe to the federation.
 Details on how to do this are available on the [AAF website][aaf-website].

 [aaf-website]: https://aaf.edu.au/subscribe/who.html

-### Connection Methods
+### Connection Types

-There are three ways to connect to the federation
+There are several ways to connect to the federation
 - SAML
 - OIDC
 - Rapid Connect
+- VerifID

-Learn more by reading our [Connection Methods]({% link _pages/connect.markdown %}).
+Learn more by reading our [Connection Types]({% link _pages/connect.markdown %}).

 ```mermaid
 flowchart RL